jonnonz1/nz-statute-book/acts/public/2008/mauao-historic-reserve-vesting-act-2008.md

 (7) This section overrides sections 26A(3), 112(2), and 116 of the Reserves Act 1977 and, in the event of inconsistency, any other enactment or rule of law to the contrary.

 ### 15 Alteration of Schedule 1 by Order in Council
-The Governor-General may, by Order in Council, make amendments to Schedule 1 to reflect any changes in— (a) the legal description of Mauao historic reserve resulting from an exchange of land authorised by the Minister under section 8 or any other lawful alteration to the boundaries of the reserve; or
+(1) The Governor-General may, by Order in Council, make amendments to Schedule 1 to reflect any changes in— (a) the legal description of Mauao historic reserve resulting from an exchange of land authorised by the Minister under section 8 or any other lawful alteration to the boundaries of the reserve; or
   (b) the computer freehold register for Mauao historic reserve.
+(2) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Schedule 1 — Description of Mauao historic reserve